 Grants of up to £600 for projects, events and activities that promote a greater interest in physics and engineering in young people.

-The Scheme is run jointly by the Institute of Physics, Institution of Engineering & Technology and the Science & Technology Facilities Council.
+The Scheme is run jointly by the Institute of Physics, the Institution of Engineering and Technology and the Science and Technology Facilities Council.

 We particularly encourage applications for projects that look at:

 - particle physics

 - built environment

 Grants can be used to cover the following costs associated with your project:

 - materials and resources

 - marketing and publicity

 - other purposes deemed appropriate by the judges